yazz/VisualJS/README.md

 Unique features
 ---------------

-- Build the default app and then click on debug at the top anfd you can Browse the source code behind any GUI element by left clicking on the element
+- Build the default app and then click on debug at the top and you can Browse the source code behind any GUI element by left clicking on the element

+- Secure client Neo4j Cypher.
+All calls are encrypted and use a server side key to avoid Cypher injection attacks, yet at the same time the Cypher calls appearing in client side code are easy to understand.

 - Secure client side SQL.
 All calls are encrypted and use a server side key to avoid SQL injection attacks, yet at the same time the SQL calls appearing in client side code are easy to understand.

-- Secure client Neo4j Cypher.
-All calls are encrypted and use a server side key to avoid Cypher injection attacks, yet at the same time the Cypher calls appearing in client side code are easy to understand.

 - Web development without callback hell.
 Coils uses Clojure's core.async library to set of sychronous server side calls.

+- Replay all web sessions as all sessions are recorded using Neo4j

 All features
 ------------

 - Clojurescript Om by David Nolen
-- Records all web sessions for playback to understand customer behaviour
+- Records all web sessions for playback to understand customer behaviour (using Neo4j)
 - AB testing built in
 - Interactive client and server side development with LightTable IDE
 - Integration with Mandrill for sending transactional emails